 “Of course not,” Deni replied.
 “I keep them in my study.”
 He motioned for her to follow.

-Pepper gazed around the room.
+Pepper subtly scanned the hall as they walked.
 It was pretty much the same as it was two years ago–same furniture, same carpet, even the same paint job–but everything somehow seemed duller, as if she were viewing it through a filter of haze.
 “If you’re going to show me anyway,” asked Pepper, “then why bother pointing that out?”
 She struggled to keep up with him.

 It was odd.
 She knew she wasn’t bothering him.
 He never got many visitors, but Deni never shied away from them, especially not her.
 Yet something about her visit was clearly upsetting him.